Dead Cats Found In Freezer Of Unlicensed Rescuer's Md. Home Were In "Hoarding Conditions"

 Through their search, they also found 15 dead cats, some in white styrofoam boxes that had been put on top of cages with live cats.

-Days later, on October 17, they searched the home itself, and found 74 live cats, 59 dead cats, two dogs and one bird.
+Days later, on October 17, they searched the home itself and found 74 live cats, 59 dead cats, two dogs and one bird.
 Some of the dead cats were found in the kitchen freezer.

 Some of the cats were caged, while others roamed free in the home, the report said.
 Officers describe feces smeared across furniture, along with garbage